MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 ### Notebooks - Disclaimer

 Streamlit is very new.
 There will be rough edges and things you cannot yet do.
-But as the principles and api of Streamlit is so simple and productive we believe they will be developed very rapidly.
+And maybe it turns out the product is not secure or something else.
+Who knows?
+But as the principles and api of Streamlit is so simple and productive we believe they will be developed and fixed very rapidly.

 Things you cannot do yet

 - Select from thousands of web components to make your application interactive.
   - The basic ones are there
 - Deploy to production with one click.
   - It can be deployed as any other python web application.
 And it's only one file, the streamlit package and any data science packages needed.
-So it's very simple to deploy.
+So it's very simple to deploy one you have done it once.

 More to come